Including how to join and donate.

 Please remember: If you are interested in a particular advert or item please contact the advertiser, not CJS, and remember to tell them you saw their advert in CJS Professional.

-26 adverts included in this edition at time of publication.
+34 adverts for paid posts included in this edition at time of publication.

 Please note adverts are deleted as they reach the closing date.

 6 adverts: Various roles with the Royal Horticultural Society available in most of their gardens.

 Happy New Year from the CJS Team.

 Once it got going 2021 turned out to be a very busy one for us here at CJS, we published more adverts than for many years and we're hoping 2022 will bring as many opportunities for everyone across our sector.

 As for the last couple of years the CJS Team are all working from home on flexible hours, the team is normally available between ten and four but you may receive responses at other times.
 We've already been very busy: the first CJS Weekly of the year (last Friday) had 102 adverts for vacancies, plus 14 for voluntary roles.
 Which makes this seem an appropriate time to remind you about advertising jobs with CJS! [more]

 A basic breakdown of the adverts published by CJS during 2021: 2522 jobs, 97 trainees, 26 freelance and contracts out to tender plus 280 voluntary placements.
 Breakdown by sector here, a more detailed analysis will follow.
 Including some extra special subscription offers that you really can't afford to miss.

 CJS is proud to be a Corporate Supporter of the National Biodiversity Network for another year. [more]